 If an eye or ear is involved, the appropriate specialist (ophthalmologist or otolaryngologist) should be consulted.

-Wet compresses are soothing, but pain-relieving drugs Treatment of Pain In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more are often required.
+Wet compresses are soothing, but pain-relieving drugs Treatment of Pain Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more are often required.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen may be tried, but opioid pain relievers, taken by mouth, are sometimes necessary.